vdca/vdca-web/content/project/versetyp.md

 title = "Sources on verse systems"

 # Project summary to display on homepage.
 summary = "Different languages create verse according to different principles (e.g. counting syllables, following a pattern of accents or tones).
-This project wants to facilitate cross-linguistic comparisons of versification by gathering as many bibliographical references as possible, particularly on lesser-known languages."
+This project wants to facilitate cross-linguistic comparisons of versification by gathering bibliographical references about the structural principles underlying songs and poems, particularly in lesser-known languages."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "versetyp.png"